amoe/melp2e/melp-notes.md

 You need to use `tunctl` on the host to create a network interface on the host which connects to the guest.
 CS gives the command for this.

+## Ch2: Learning about toolchains

+CS will show how to create a toolchain using _crosstool-NG_.

+A toolchain is this:
+* Compiler
+* Linker
+* Runtime libraries implementing POSIX

+You need it to build the other elements so it's the most fundamental.
+It needs to support some form of assembly, C, and C++.

+Clang can be used as a tool to build the kernel but this is still a variation rather than the main method.
+GCC is the main/preferred choice.

+The GNU toolchain has the following parts:

+* binutils (assembler and linker)
+* GCC
+* C library (there are multiple options here.)
+* GDB debugger

+You need to generate a special set of kernel headers (pp21).
+Kernel headers are always backwards compatible so you just need to use a set of kernel headers that is older than your kernel target.

+There are two types of toolchain: a native toolchain and a cross toolchain.
+Mostly we will use a cross toolchain in order to do development and compilation on a fast system and then to transfer it to the limited resource system.
+It is also good to introduce a distinction between the host and the target.
+If they use the same architecture, it might be tempting to native compile on the host.
+But this might break in strange ways later.
+There are certain arguments for native compilation but they're mostly outside the scope of MELP.

+CPU architectures: Not all CPUs have a hardware FPU.
+Hence the existence of things like fixed-point decoders for Vorbis for use in embedded applications.
+The toolchain can be configured to generate calls to software implementations of floating point math instead.
+There is also an ABI/calling convention.
+The ABI is not really a property of the CPU itself but rather is an agreement/contract between the compiler and the operating system.
+However the ABI will be defined in the terms of the capabilities provided by the CPU -- and actually some manufacturers do define a detailed ABI especially ARM.

+ARM has two diverged ABIs, one for processors with FPUs, and one for processors without.
+EABI is preferred, but requires FPU.